maths/moodle-qtype_stack/doc/en/Authoring/Answer_Tests/Calculus.md

     [x, x*exp(5*x+7)]

 The test cannot cope with some situations.
 Please contact the developers when you find some of these.
 This test is already rather overloaded, so please don't expect every request to be accommodated!
+If this test does not behave the way you want, consider using Antidiff and/or AddConst, described further below.

 This test, in particular, has a lot of test cases which really document what the test does in detail.